ballerina-platform/ballerina-library/docs/library-development-process.md

 ## Code Quality Check

 This basically means that both Java and Ballerina code standards are met.
 We use `Clean Code` (The Book) as our guideline.
-The standard library code will always be used as a reference for ideal code that could be written using Ballerina so it must be top notch.
+The Ballerina library code will always be used as a reference for ideal code that could be written using Ballerina so it must be top notch.

 Apart from `Clean Code` guidelines, check these [anti-patterns](https://docs.google.com/document/d/1y6QVqaZzZt9jMpYV4jP5WRS_W_KoC4y40Uuoh1ALu8E/edit?usp=sharing) as well.